What’s the difference between grammar and punctuation? Why does knowing the difference matter?

 Read a lot

 Want to learn grammar and punctuation?
 Read.
-Read a lot.
+A lot.

 Read published books that have been well-edited.
-Read articles from reputable news outlets; their articles have to pass through eagle-eyed editorial teams to ensure they’re error-free before publication.
+You can read articles from reputable news outlets; their articles have to pass through eagle-eyed editorial teams to ensure they’re error-free before publication.
 Read newspapers and magazines.